-There are two types of black salt that are commonly heard of.
-There is an edible black salt that is typically found in Indian cuisine.
-A different type of salt is often times used in rituals.
+There are two types of black salt that are commonly heard of: an edible black salt that is typically found in Indian cuisine, and a different type of salt that is oftentimes used in rituals.
 This article is about the ritualistic black salt.

 Pagans, Wiccans, and Voodoo practitioners use black salt in their rituals.
 It is intended to be used to rid things of negative energies and to keep negative energy away.
 Most people use it for protection of their family and home, but some people also use it for banishing and keeping away unwanted guests.
 It can be used for hex and curse breaking.
 Some people even use black salt to charge their scrying mirrors, as well as for casting circles.

 Sea salt is almost always used in making black salt.
 Kosher salt can be used as well.
 Table salt is not recommended because it has been treated with iodine and is therefore considered impure for ritual use.
 Sea salt is the most natural form you can get salt in, which is why it is considered the best.
 If you are vegan, I would recommend that you use kosher salt, because it is free of animal products.

 There is an old folk saying which goes, "Salt does what you tell it to".
 Pagans and people who practice Witchcraft believe this and it shows within their rituals.
 Many witches rely on salt for a great many of their rituals.
 I use salt nearly every day for the rituals I perform.

 How to Make Your Own Black Salt for Wiccan Spells